northernpaws/pocketsequencer/hardware/boards/v0.1/README.md

       off so that power consumption is low as the device awaits a key press."
   - Missing pull-up on keypad interrupt.
 Compensated for in software.
   - Fuel gauge interrupt missing pull-up resistor.
+  - Mounting holes are not grounded, oops..
+  - PG and cahrger lights are on regardless of power state
+  - Should have a 3v3 power light